 Use engaging materials to introduce students to different coping skills.

-Pick a set of 4-6 coping skills you think the student would prefer.
+Pick 4-6 coping skills you think the student would prefer.

 Practice and reflect with a handful of different strategies.